OpenGolfSim/help.opengolfsim.com/tools/course-building/course-export.md

 {: .note }
 > Due to a technical bug, you may need to remove the mac build on windows, or the windows build on mac from your export folder before attempting to load it into OGS.
-If your course renders as pink, it's likely using the wrong version.
+If your course renders as pink, it's likely using the wrong version for your system.

 ---